 sudo nano ~/.bash_profile

-Add following file:
+Add the following file:

 Save the file, and load the new PATH environment variable into the current shell session using the source command: